Radio in Yemen

-Broadcasting began in Yemen in the 1940s when it was still divided into South by the British and North by Imami ruling system.
+Broadcasting began in Yemen in the 1940s when it was still divided into South and North Yemen, with the South being ruled by the British and the North being ruled by the Kingdom of Yemen.
 After the unity of Yemen in 1990, Yemeni government reformed its corporations and founded some additional radio channels which can broadcast locally.
 However, it drew back after 1994 due to destroyed infrastructures by the civil war.
 In 1995 it commenced its first TV broadcasting abroad and since then there has been some gradual increase in its radio and television channels most of which belong to the government.

 History

 Southern Yemen

 British army established a small radio station at Ra's Bradly in the Tawahi district of Aden in 1940.
 It was mainly to give military news about the Second World War, together with information about precautions against air raids.
 Aden Radio was then established on 7 August 1954.
 Mukalla radio was established in 1967, soon after the residence of Southern Yemen and Sayun radio in 1973.
 Television service was established in 1963 in monochrome whereas colour transmission started in the South on 8 March 1981.